arijitdutta67/Hello-world/index.md

 </div>

 # About
-I am a cryptography engineer/consultant at [Aztec protocol](https://aztec.network/) (July, 2021 - present).
+I worked as a cryptography engineer at [Aztec protocol](https://aztec.network/) (July, 2021 - March, 2023).
 I completed my Ph.D. from [Indian Institute of Technology Bombay](http://www.iitb.ac.in/), Mumbai, India on August, 2021.
 I was fortunate to work here with my advisor [Prof. Saravanan Vijayakumaran](https://www.ee.iitb.ac.in/~sarva/).
 During my Ph.D. tenure, I worked on privacy in blockchain, applied cryptography, and error correcting codes for flash memories.
 My thesis can be found [here]({{ site.baseurl }}/thesis/thesis_final.pdf).

 The focus of my Ph.D. thesis is to propose proof of reserves protocols for cryptocurrency exchanges.
 These cryptographic protocols ensure that the exchange publishing the reserves proofs owns a certain amount of reserves to meet the liabilities to its customers.
 The protocols also strive to preserve the privacy of the exchange and the underlying cryptocurrency technologies.